Caveat: 삼일 운동 – “the whole human race’s just claim”

 I would read this thirty-third affirmation as: “I bow in repentance of thinking only of myself.”

 I’ve actually felt like this whole vacation trip I’ve taken was kind of an exercise in self-absorbsion.
-I went to visit my mother, but I don’t know if I was particularly good at efforts at selflessness in my ongoing interactions with her.
+I went to visit my mother, but I don’t know that I was particularly good at efforts at selflessness in my ongoing interactions with her.
 And the trip to New Zealand, while interesting, has left me feeling like it was self-indulgent without in any way contributing to my growth as a person.

 Caveat: Reglorified